Radial boundary elements method, a new approach on using radial basis functions to solve partial differential equations, efficiently: Introduction

 The rest of the paper is organized as follows.
-A brief introduction to RBFs and their implementation for data approximation are presented in Section \ref{Sec12}.
-The radial BEM is described in Section \ref{Sec2} for solving two dimensional PDEs.
-The singular boundary integrals of BEM are studied in Section \ref{Sec3} and a error analysis is presented there.
-Then the optimal boundary source points are obtained in Section \ref{sec.op} based on the error analysis.
-It is shown in the section that GQR with $n=16$ nodes is able to calculate the boundary integrals accurately when the optimal boundary source points are applied.
-Numerical experiments presented in Section \ref{Sec4} verify efficiency of radial BEM versus conventional BEM.
+A brief introduction to RBFs and their application for data approximation are presented in Section \ref{Sec12}.
+The radial BEM is described in Section \ref{Sec2} for solving two dimensional PDE (\ref{PDE}).
+The singular boundary integrals of BEM are studied in Section \ref{Sec3} and an error analysis is presented there to find the main source of error of numerical integration.
+Then optimal location of boundary source points is proposed there minimizes the error.
+It is shown there that the Gaussian quadrature rule with $n=16$ quadrature nodes is able to calculate the singular integrals accurately when the location of boundary source points is optimized.
+Numerical experiments presented in Section \ref{Sec4} show the efficiency of the radial BEM versus the standard BEM and the RBF collocation method, clearly.
 Consequently, the paper is completed by a brief conclusion presented in Section \ref{Sec5}.